Bleeding Complications From Coumadin

-Coumadin (warfarin sodium) is a blood thinning agent that is prescribed to people to prevent blood clots and the strokes or pulmonary embolisms, which can result as a consequence.
+Coumadin (warfarin sodium) is a blood-thinning agent that is prescribed to people to prevent blood clots and strokes or pulmonary embolisms, which can result as a consequence.
 One of the difficulties with Coumadin is establishing the proper INR number.
 If a doctor fails to prescribe an appropriate amount of Coumadin, the patient may have an INR number that is unhealthy and can result in injuries:

 - Too high an INR can allow a person to bleed to death due to failure of the blood to clot